Media

 Climate change is central to Jonathan's appeal to voters across the district.
 He has worked closely with activists who are working to move the Critical Energy Infrastructure which poses a grave threat to the district and the entire city.
 This activism builds on his lifelong work on climate change and the environment.
 He has the sole endorsement of global climate change leader Bill McKibben (see below).

-His message of thinking long-term, rather than knee-jerk short-term solutions, is resonating at the over 11,000 doors (as of October 23rd) he personally has knocked on since May.
+His message of thinking long-term, rather than knee-jerk short-term solutions, is resonating at the over 10,000 doors (as of October 19th) he personally has knocked on since May.
 For example, he is advocating for a four-day work week for the same pay, starting with public employees—a movement that is far advanced around the world, and is being embraced by private sector employers.
-Voters love the idea and they see it as part of Jonathan's long-term thinking.

 Some thoughts about Jonathan from key leaders: